XuBao12/IQA-Visualization/README.md

 ## 📝 Notes

 - **First Run**: When selecting metrics like MUSIQ or FID for the first time, `pyiqa` will automatically download the pretrained weights.
 This may take a few minutes.
-- **FID**: Calculated on single image pairs here, which is an approximation.
-Standard FID is calculated on distributions.
+- **FID**: When using "Server Folder" mode, FID is calculated globally on the entire dataset distribution (standard practice).
+For single images, it is not computed.
+- **Metric Standards**: PSNR/SSIM are calculated on the Y-channel (YCbCr) with border cropping by default, following standard SR academic protocols.